donejs/donejs/tutorials/contacts/designing.md

 		el.trigger("activate", el.model());
 	}

 In the above code, we  trigger an _activate_ event.
-This event is one of List's outputs.
+This event is one of List's outputs that we listen to using [jquery.controller.listening event delegation].
 As opposed to applications listening for "click" events, we use activate to provide a level of abstraction.
 This allows the widget to provide other ways to activate a row, such as keyboard navigation or clicking.
 We could even expand this widget to use touch events for mobile devices, and applications wouldn't have to change.
 For more information on this you can read the [mvc.controller Controller] documentation.

 The mission of this widget was simple: create a list of data that updates itself as the items change.
 You and I have probably written this a dozen times in our applications.
 This List widget provides a reusable API because it has generic and well defined inputs and outputs.